MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/using-azure-ad-for-sharepoint-server-authentication.md

 Each of the web front end servers in the SharePoint farm will require configuring the certificate for the site binding in IIS.

-## Create a new enterprise application in Azure AD
+## Step 3: Create a new enterprise application in Azure AD

 1. In the Azure Portal ([https://portal.azure.com](https://portal.azure.com)), open your Azure AD directory.
 Click **Enterprise Applications**, then click **New application**.
 Choose **Non-gallery application**.
 Provide a name such as *SharePoint SAML Integration* and click **Add**.</br>![Adding a new non-gallery application](images/SAML11/fig5-addnongalleryapp.png)</br>
 2. Click the Single sign-on link in the navigation pane to configure the application.
 Change the **Single Sign-on Mode** dropdown to **SAML-based Sign-on** to reveal the SAML configuration properties for the application.
 Configure with the following properties:</br>